Red Hair Colour Ideas And Looks

 It's the question everyone asks, regardless of colour.
 Do I go for something bold or something more natural?
 Choosing hair colour is never easy; whether you are a home-dye expert or a virgin queen, there are a lot of red hair colour ideas to consider and matching your red hair shades to your new look will largely depend on your natural skin tones, original hair colour and the effect you are going for.

-The Garnier shade finder is a great place to start your quest, providing a simple questionnaire to help you find the right red for you, but there are some basic tips every girl should know:
+The Garnier Color Match tool is a great place to start your quest, providing a simple questionnaire to help you find the right red for you, but there are some basic tips every girl should know:

 Know your Skin Tone

 The key to home hair dyeing is working with your skin tone, not against it.
 If you have pale skin, red hair can be a great natural look for you, giving you that ultra-fashionable Celtic goddess vibe.
 It's certainly easier to find a red if your skin is porcelain or pale pink.
 Even pale complexions vary though, with some featuring warm hues like pink and others cooler in tone with yellows.

 In fact, it's the 'temperature' of your skin tone that matters most – that is, whether you have 'cool' or 'warm' skin.
 Cool skin tones are not necessarily pale – you can have ebony skin and still have cool undertones – they simply have undertones of pink, red, blue and violet.
 Warm-toned skin, by contrast, has yellow, peach or golden undertones.

 To help you decide which one you are – cool or warm – try the classic jewellery test.
 Which suits you better, silver or gold jewellery?
 If it's silver, you probably have cool undertones; if gold, then warm.

 If all jewellery suits you – lucky you – then look yourself in the eye.
 If the flecks of colour in your irises are blue or brown you have cool skin; if they're gold or yellowish, your skin has warmer undertones.
 Simple.